utopia-foss/dantro/doc/integrating.rst

 The (condensed) tree view shows which data was loaded into which part of the tree and provides some further information on the structure of the data.
 As you see, the initial ``simulations`` group was populated with the output from the individual simulations, the HDF5 tree was unpacked, and the parameter and log output was stored alongside.
+So: We preserved the hierarchical representation of the data, both from within the HDF5 file and from the directory structure.

 Furthermore, the loader already applied a type mapping during loading: the ``data/abm/energy`` group is a :py:class:`~dantro.groups.time_series.TimeSeriesGroup`, which assumes that the underlying datasets represent a time series.